atorus-research/Tplyr/README.md

 difference.

 Our current implementation of risk difference is solely built on top of the base R function `prop.test`.
-For a any and all questions about this method, please review the `prop.test` documentation within R.
+For any and all questions about this method, please review the `prop.test` documentation within R.

 Risk difference is built on top of count layers, as it’s a comparison of